ChaoSBYNN/ChaoSBYNN/README.md

 ### Hello World 👋

-- ⚡ Focusing on Java
+- ⚡ Focusing on Java and ...
-- 🔭 I’m currently working on Leedarson
+- 🔭 I’m currently working on Nothing
-- 🌱 I’m currently learning ML
+- 🌱 I’m be interested in 42
 - 📫 How to reach me: https://chaosbynn.github.io/

 <br/>